You are reading: A Bintroduction to electronics A Bintroduction to electronics

 For our mission, we’re using a cardboard cubesat as the bus, and the breadboard from our kit as the core.
 Before you start, you’ll need to cut out and assemble your spacecraft bus using the printable template and fold it according to the instructions below.

 For this project, we’ll be attaching a piece of prototyping gear called a breadboard, and some wires called jumper wires, to our bus.
 These let us plug and unplug components without having to solder them in permanently.
-If you’ve never used a breadboard before, you may want to read this tutorial before you get started.
+If you’ve never used a breadboard before, you should read this tutorial before you get started.

 These components form the basis of your project, and will be used to connect all your other components together.
 They’ll also be handy prototyping supplies to have around when you start work on your full payload.